-In a slaughterhouse mainly for pigs (SE181), biological phosphorus removal is applied after treatment with the activated sludge process and aerobic lagoons.
+In a mainly pig slaughterhouse (SE181) biological phosphorus removal is applied after treatment with the activated sludge process and aerobic lagoons.
 95th percentile Total P effluent values in the range of 0.26-0.42 mg/l are reported for the years 2016-2018.